-Privilege check process is implemented in the line 101 ().
+Privilege check process is implemented in the line 101 (\\\\\).

-The CREATE_COMPANY method is defined in the file.
+The CREATE\COMPANY method is defined in the \\\\\ file.

 Unlike other methods, no verification is performed here.
-This method will return True value in all cases.
+This method will return a true value in all cases.

 The only real solution to this issue is to implement access control.
 The user needs to be authorized for the requested information before the server provides it.